CartoDB/carto-selfhosted-helm/customizations/README.md

 You can set statically set the number of pods should be running.
 To do it, use [static scale config](scale_components/static.yaml) adding it with `-f customizations/scale_components/static.yaml` to the `install` or `upgrade` commands.

 > Although we recommend the autoscaling configuration, you could choose the autoscaling feature for some components and the static configuration for the others.
 Remember that autoscaling override the static configuration, so if one component has both configurations, autoscaling will take precedence.

+## High Availability

+In some cases, you may want to ensure some critical services have replicas deployed across different worker nodes in order to provide high availability against a node failure.
+You can achieve this by applying the [high availability config](high_availability/customizations.yaml).
+Note that you should enable static scaling or autoscaling for this setup to work as expected.

+> In order to provide high availability accross regions/zones, it's recommended to deploy each worker node in a different cloud provider regions/zones.

 ## Advanced configuration